 - Overnight at Leh

-You can add a day to your schedule for a trip to Nubra Valley and go ahead to visit Turtuk, about 95 KMs from Diskit.
-Turtuk has been opened recently in 2010 for domestic tourists and in 2013 for foreign tourists.
-It is an amazing place, quite different from the rest of the landscape in Nubra Valley and have a different affinity of culture too.
+You MUST add a day to your schedule and go ahead to visit Turtuk, about 95 KMs from Diskit.
+Turtuk was opened in 2010 for domestic tourists and in 2013 for foreign tourists.
+It is an amazing place, quite different from the rest of the landscape in Nubra Valley and houses a different affinity for culture too.

 Accommodation Options at Nubra Valley – Ladakh

-You can visit following places in Nubra Valley for your 2-3 day trip from Leh.
-I will try to explain them in detail in some other article just to maintain the brevity of this article.
+You can visit the following places in Nubra Valley for your 2-3 day trip from Leh.
+I will try to explain these places in detail in some other articles to maintain the brevity of this article.

-- Diskit: Diskit has a monastery which is largest and oldest Buddhist monastery in Nubra Valley and houses a 106 feet tall Maitrey Buddha statue.
-There is Lachung Temple as well which is quite close to monastery.
+- Diskit: Diskit has a monastery which is the largest and oldest Buddhist monastery in Nubra Valley and houses a 106 feet tall Maitreya Buddha statue.
+There is Lachung Temple as well which is quite close to the monastery.

-- Hunder: Hunder is famous for its sand dunes and double humped bacterian camel safari.
+- Hunder: It is famous for its sand dunes and double-humped bacterian camel safari.

-- Sumur: Somewhere between Sumur and Kyagar, you can visit Samstanling monastery.
+- Sumur: Somewhere between Sumur and Kyagar, you can visit the Samstanling monastery.

 - Panamik: It has hot water springs and a sacred Yarab Tso lake nearby the entrance of the village.

-- Turtuk: Recently opened for tourists in 2010, Turtuk offers a much different landscape and cultural orientation than rest of the Nubra Valley.
-You can see apricot trees loaded around the entire village with views closer to Karakorum range.
+- Turtuk: Opened for tourists in 2010, Turtuk offers a much different landscape and cultural orientation than the rest of the Nubra Valley.
+You can see apricot trees loaded around the entire village with views closer to the Karakorum range.
 If you have time, a MUST VISIT place in Nubra Valley.

-Diskit Village which is the headquarters of Nubra Valley has a hospital where you will be able to get basic medical aid and treatment.
+Diskit Village has a hospital where you will be able to get basic medical aid and treatment.

-Most of the time you will be eating out in Hotels or Camps or Guest Houses or Home stays you will be staying.
+Most of the time you will be eating out in Hotels or Camps or Guest Houses or Homestays you will be staying in.
 However, there are dhabhas or eating joints at Khalsar and Khardung villages where people generally stop for lunch while on the way to or from Leh.

 BSNL Postpaid Connection does work like a charm in most parts of Nubra Valley with some loss of signal at few places though.

 Do not forget to refill petrol/diesel at Leh petrol pump.
-Update 2016: Things have improved and the petrol pump at Deskit, Nubra Valley is mostly found in working conditions nowadays even in winter.
+Update 2016: Things have improved and the petrol pump at Deskit, Nubra is mostly found in working conditions nowadays even in winter.
 Do not forget to check my article on petrol or fuel availability in Ladakh.

 You will not find any ATMs in Nubra Valley and hence, it is always better to carry cash from Leh (the only place where you find ATM in Ladakh) itself.

-It is a great place to visit and I am sure if you visit Ladakh, this one surely is not the place you would like to exclude from your plan.
-I hope the above information will be useful for your upcoming Leh – Ladakh trip.
+Nubra is a must have a place to visit, and I am sure when you visit Leh Ladakh, this one surely is not the place you would like to exclude from itinerary of Leh Ladakh trip.
+I hope the above information will be useful for your upcoming trip to Ladakh.